cloudmesh-community/book/chapters/msg/graphql.md

 ```

+### Query Validation :o:

+Because of use of types in a GraphQL query we can know whether a query
+is valid or not before executing it.
+This is achieved through
+validators.
+To use a validator you need to write test cases and
+validate such tests for the.

+:o: this section is unclear

 :o: TODO: Gregor came till here

-### Query Validation :o:

-Because of use of types in GraphQL query we can know whether query is
-valid or not before executing it.
-It can be achieved using validator
-provided by GraphQL implementation.
-To use validator you need to write
-test cases and use validator to validate schema

-## Django Django is a very popular full-blown python web framework :o:
+## Django Django is a very popular python web framework :o:

 which is fast and comes with a lot of boilerplate code.
 Django is
 matured and has a huge community support as against flask which is